 Please visit our page on Risk Management for details.

-My university cancelled all international programs.
+My university canceled all international programs.
 Can I still study abroad at Umbra?

 Absolutely!
 If you have already applied and have been accepted to participate in an Umbra program and cannot attend due to cancellation or due to policies imposed by your home university, you can defer your enrollment to a future semester.
 Should you wish to defer, we ask that you contact us and inform your home institution regarding the deferral process and check if any restrictions apply.

-If you had planned to study abroad with a program that has since been cancelled anywhere in the world, but your university is still approving study abroad in Italy, you may still enroll at the Umbra Institute.
+If you had planned to study abroad with a program that has since been canceled anywhere in the world, but your university is still approving study abroad in Italy, you may still enroll at the Umbra Institute.
 Click Here to Apply Now.
 You should contact your study abroad office and notify them of your intentions as restrictions may apply.
 Our admissions specialists can assist you with the application and course approval processes.